Collaborators of Sports Medicine Research

 Kyle P. Harris, MS, ATC

-Kyle P. Harris, MS, ATC is an instructor and head athletic trainer at Bucks County Community College (Newtown, PA) in the Department of Health, Physical Education and Nursing.
+Kyle P. Harris, MS, ATC is an instructor at Temple University.
 Kyle graduated with a Bachelor of Science in Health Science: Athletic Training from Lock Haven University of Pennsylvania in 2008.
 In 2010 he earned his Masters of Science in Kinesiology: Athletic Training from Temple University.
 He currently teaches First Aid/CPR, Introduction to Health, and Principles and Applications of Diet and Fitness at Bucks County Community College.
 Kyle also functions as an adjunct faculty member at Temple University where he teaches Anatomy and Physiology I labs.
 Kyle’s current research focuses on performing systematic evaluations of studies comparing the prevalence of knee OA after surgical or conservative care for ACL injuries in hopes of reducing long term risks.

 Joe Hart, PhD, ATC

 Joe Hart, Ph.D., ATC is an Assistant Professor of Kinesiology at the University of Virginia where he teaches and advises students in the undergraduate Kinesiology program and graduate programs in athletic training and sports medicine.
 The area of research interest is neuromuscular adaptations to joint injury during exercise and the progression of post-traumatic osteoarthritis.

 Dr. Marc Harwood, MD is a board certified non-surgical sports medicine physician with the Rothman Institute.
 He is a team physician for the Philadelphia Phillies and serves as a sports medicine consultant for several local high schools and elite level dancers at the Rock School of Dance Education, University of the Arts, and the Pennsylvania Ballet.